michaelyatco/choredoor/ChoreDoorMaster.md

 Look at the __index.html__ starting code.
 Inside the `<body>`, create a `<div>` element with the class name `"door-row"`.
 Next, create an `<img>` tag inside this `<div>`.

-Hint: Make sure your HTML elements are properly nested.
+Hint: Make sure your HTML elements are properly nested:
 ```html
 <div>
   <img src=""/>